ibm-cloud-docs/EventStreams/using_kafka_api.md

 </dependency>
 ```

-If Gradle is used in build system, add the following information to the file `build.gradle` in the dependencies section.
+If Gradle is used in the build system, add the following information to the `build.gradle` file in the dependencies section.

 ```gradle
 implementation com.ibm.cloud.eventstreams:oauth-client:1.4.0
 ```

-{{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate bearer token, two of which are supported by this oauth client library.
+{{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate a bearer token, two of which are supported by this oauth client library.

-- API key.
+- API key
-- Trusted profile and compute resource token.
+- Trusted profile and compute resource token

 #### Using SASL OAUTHBEARER with API key
+{: #using_sasl_oauthbearer_api_key}

 Use the following strings and properties.

 - Use the `BOOTSTRAP_ENDPOINTS` string as the list of bootstrap servers and pass this string of host and port pairs to your Kafka client.
 - The `IAMOAuthBearerLoginCallbackHandler` is provided by the jar package `com.ibm.cloud.eventstreams:oauth-client:+`.
-- The {{site.data.keyword.iamlong}}'s token endpoint `https://iam.cloud.ibm.com/identity/token` is configured to generate token from the API key by using specified grant type in jaas config.
-It is done on client side, thus the API key is never sent to the server side and provides better security than a long-lived API key.
+- The {{site.data.keyword.iamlong}}'s token endpoint `https://iam.cloud.ibm.com/identity/token` is configured to generate a token from the API key by using specified grant type in jaas config.
+It is done on the client side, thus the API key is never sent to the server side and this provides better security than a long-lived API key.
 - The {{site.data.keyword.iamshort}}'s key endpoint `https://iam.cloud.ibm.com/identity/keys` is configured to validate the token.
 - `grant_type` in `sasl.jaas.config` is `urn:ibm:params:oauth:grant-type:apikey`
 - `apikey` in `sasl.jaas.config` is the API key used to generate bearer token at client side.
-It can be either from a user or service Id.
+It can be either from a user or service ID.

-For a Java client, the following example shows the minimum set of properties, where `${BOOTSTRAP_ENDPOINTS}`, and `${APIKEY}` are to be replaced by the values that you retrieved previously.
+For a Java client, the following example shows the minimum set of properties, where you replace `${BOOTSTRAP_ENDPOINTS}`, and `${APIKEY}` with the values that you retrieved previously.

 ```config
 bootstrap.servers=${BOOTSTRAP_ENDPOINTS}